-The school and C&LC recognise that although anyone can be bullied for almost any reason or difference, some CYP may be more vulnerable to bullying than others.
+The school recognises that although anyone can be bullied for almost any reason or difference, some CYP may be more vulnerable to bullying than others.
 Research has identified various different types of bullying experienced by particular vulnerable groups of CYP.

-These include:
+These include bullying related to: